openstack-infra/jenkins-job-builder/doc/source/execution.rst

-Job Builder maintains, for each host, a cache [#f1]_ of previously configured jobs and views, so that you can run that command as often as you like, and it will only update the jobs configurations in Jenkins if the defined definitions has changed since the last time it was run.
+Job Builder maintains, for each host, a cache [#f1]_ of previously configured jobs and views, so that you can run that command as often as you like, and it will only update the jobs configurations in Jenkins if the defined definitions have changed since the last time it was run.
 Note: if you modify a job directly in Jenkins, jenkins-jobs will not know about it and will not update it.